Kyelin25/sdmx-friendly/explanations/Base/Representation.md

 A non-enumerated Representation determines its acceptable values by providing a number of Facets which constrain them.
 See the explanation of [Facets](../Base/Facets.md) for precisely how this works.
 Non-enumerated Representations don't rely on a pre-defined set of allowable values like enumerated Representations do.
 In fact, their allowable values can be infinite.
 The TimeDimension in a DataStructureDefinition always has a non-enumerated Representation.
 This makes sense, as it's impossible to list in advance every single possible time value (even if you're constrained to just years!).

 Another common use of the non-enumerated Representation is to allow a "comments" DataAttribute, which takes any textual comment.

+## Notes

+A number of artefacts refer to Representations, but not all are allowed to refer to all Representation types.
+Some are constrained to certain types.
+This will be noted in each artefact's explanation, but let's list them here for completeness:
+- Dimension: Enumerated (Codelist only) or non-enumerated
+- DataAttribute: Enumerated (Codelist only) or non-enumerated
+- PrimaryMeasure: Enumerated (Codelist only) or non-enumerated
+- MeasureDimension: Enumerated (ConceptScheme only)
+- MetadataAttribute: Enumerated (Codelist only) or non-enumerated (ExtendedFacet, not just Facet)
+- TargetObject: Enumerated (any ItemScheme) or non-enumerated
+- Concept: Enumerated (Codelist only) or non-enumerated
+- TimeDimension: Non-enumerated (restricted to time FacetTypes only)
+- ReportingYearStartDate: Non-enumerated (restricted to MonthDay FacetType only)